Point Chevalier Pirates: 2010 and beyond resurgence

-In 2010 Awen Guttenbeil returned to the club as coach.
+In 2010, Awen Guttenbeil returned to the club as coach.
 Former professional players Stacey Jones, Wairangi Koopu, Monty Betham and Karl Te Nana all joined the squad for the club's 90th year as the team easily won the Phelan Shield.

 This began a rapid rise for the club as they won the Sharman Cup (second division) the following year, gaining promotion to the Fox Memorial for 2012.
 The Pirates finished the season third, but in their final match against the Marist Saints, the Pirates fielded a third-string side and were beaten 102–0, and denied Papakura, who had beaten the Pirates on both occasions the teams had met earlier in the year, a place in the semi-finals to play the Pirates again the following week.
 Papakura appealed to the Auckland Rugby League, and the Pirates were found guilty of bringing discredit on the game and were ejected from the play-offs.

 The Pirates came back stronger the following year and won the Fox Memorial in 2013, 2014 & 2015.
-Only 3 other clubs have won 3 in a row in the history of the 1st grade competition.
+Only three other clubs have won 3 in a row in the history of the 1st grade competition.
 They won the Fox Memorial again in 2018.
 They failed to make the final in 2019 and then the 2020 and 2021 seasons were cancelled due to covid.
 They had been in second position after 8 rounds in 2020 when the season was cancelled.
-Then in 2021 they had progressed unbeaten through the qualifying competition with 11 wins and were unbeaten through the Fox Premiership games with another 7 wins however the season was once again cancelled prior to their semi final with Glenora.
+In 2021, they had progressed unbeaten through the qualifying competition with 11 wins and were unbeaten through the Fox Premiership games with another 7 wins however the season was once again cancelled prior to their semi final with Glenora.
 In 2022 a shortened competition was run and Point Chevalier won their 6th title with a 14-12 win over recent rivals Glenora Bears.